django-cms/django-cms-mgmt/tech-committee/tasks-and-decisions-log.md

 - [this doc's hackmd url](https://hackmd.io/ddhvq_aqS6my9gwhLddyPg)
 - [this doc's github repo url](https://github.com/django-cms/django-cms-mgmt/blob/master/tech-committee/tasks-and-decisions-log.md)

-## 19.03.2021 (Next Week)
+## 26.03.2021 (Next week)

 #### Agenda Points
 <small>TBD in in the first 5 min of the meeting</small>

 1. Add new entry for next meeting from template
 2. Guest(s) intro
-4. Review agenda and add missing points
+3. Review agenda and add missing points
-5. Varia: further points raised by Tech Committee members
+4. Varia: further points raised by Tech Committee members
-6. Review Tasks
+5. Review Tasks
-7. News & updates for / from dCA Board and MarCom
+6. News & updates for / from dCA Board and MarCom
-9. Review approve and post the meeting notes
+7. Review approve and post the meeting notes

 #### Tasks & Initiatives
 - [ ] Nicolai help to provide clear instructions for integrating PRs / contributing code (i.e. step by step instructions like 1. adhere to rules for PRs, 2. look for a buddy, 3....) also see jazzband.co
-- [ ] Django CMS 4.0 Quickstart project working branch (Andrew)
 - [ ] Have a workgroup django filer call to discuss django-parler and "upload empty files" (Jacob)
 - [ ] Present the PR's about MenuRenderer & ModalDialog to PR Review (Jacob)
+- [ ] django CMS develop documentation - copy the latest accross to v4 (Anyone)
+- [ ] port manual installation instructions from django cms 4 migration project to quickstart project (Andrew)
 - [ ] Test CMS with django-filer https://pypi.org/project/django-filer/2.1rc3/ (all)
+- [ ] django-treebeard 4.5.1 fix released in 3.7 and 3.8 (**blocked**)
+- [ ] Github Action for django-cms repo: Proof of concept (Mario)
 - [ ] Vinit to test Dash and to present results
-- [ ] Shall djangocms-admin-style be mandatory?
-We don't use and need it, but this can cause issues.
-Requires some research (Jacob)
-- [ ] Create communication about first v4 milestone to cause buzz after quickstart is finished (Nicolai)
+- [ ] Create communication about first v4 milestone to cause buzz once quickstart is finished (Nicolai)
+- [ ] Set up "projects" for django CMS repository (Nicolai & Mario)
-- [ ] django-treebeard 4.5.1 fix released in 3.7 and 3.8 (**blocked**)
+- [ ] Nicolai to chase Iacopo
+- [ ] Nicolai to open a readthedocs account with official django-cms.org email address

+## 19.03.2021 (Today)

+#### Agenda Points
+<small>TBD in in the first 5 min of the meeting</small>

+1. Add new entry for next meeting from template
+2. Guest(s) intro
+3. Review agenda and add missing points
+4. Varia: further points raised by Tech Committee members
+    - v4 Workgroup - question: where should v4 tickets go?
+Mario propopes to create a separate board for v4 and connect it to the django-cms repo, in the django-cms repo v4 issues should be labelled with v4 to distinguish them
+        - Proposal to use Github projects was approved by all present
+        - Next step: Set up project (Mario & Nicolai)
+    - 4.0.x installer without Docker (Andrzej)
+    - Dedicated, visible support channels and instructions for newbies?
+(Andrzej)
+    - Update: Support PR work group announcement released
+        - Volunteers so far: Mark, Anatolly, Simon and Francesco
+        - Next: Kick off call / peridical meeting
+        - Who leads the group?
+        - Reach out to Iacopo and ask him to lead the group
+    - it was decided to set up django CMS readthedocs account and make sure there is a version for the latest v3 versions and v4
+5. Review Tasks
+6. News & updates for / from dCA Board and MarCom
+7. Review approve and post the meeting notes

+#### Tasks & Initiatives

+- [x] Django CMS 4.0 Quickstart project working branch (Andrew)
-- [ ] Nicolai to post an announcement about us looking for support with github issues periodical review, cleanup and organization, as a part of PR workgroup (Nicolai)
+- [x] Nicolai to post an announcement about us looking for support with github issues periodical review, cleanup and organization, as a part of PR workgroup (Nicolai)

-## 12.03.2021
+## 12.03.2021 (Today)

 #### Agenda Points
 <small>TBD in in the first 5 min of the meeting</small>